 I haven’t heard a lot of people complaining about Ziploc bags.

-It was only after I experienced this improvement that I was flooded with the realization of how much I’d been suffering all these years, having to either stick my fingernail between the two sides at the top of the bag to separate them or resorting to the “thumb-and-forefinger friction” technique.
+Only after I experienced this improvement was I flooded with the realization of how much I’d been suffering all these years, having to either stick my fingernail between the two sides at the top of the bag to separate them or resort to the “thumb-and-forefinger friction” technique.

 How did S.C.
 Johnson achieve this?